Playwright Browser Automation MCP server

 npx @playwright/mcp@latest --config path/to/config.json

-The configuration file can include browser settings, server configuration, capabilities, network settings, and more.
+The configuration file supports browser settings, server options, capabilities, and network configurations.

 npx @playwright/mcp@latest --port 8931

-Then in the MCP client config, set the URL to the SSE endpoint:
+Then configure your MCP client to connect to the HTTP endpoint:

 {